numbmartin/jk-assignment/about.md

 ---

-# Hello, I created the site for an assignment#
+# Hello, I created the site for an assignments